hyunjile/test/GameDesignDoc.md

 The user has three lives.
 There will be a bar that indicates how many life the user has.
-The user loses a life if he/she hits a blocker, hunter, guard, and ___.
+The user loses a life if he/she hits a blocker, hunter, and guard.
 When all three lives are spent, the user dies and the game ends.
 Then the user has an option to close the game or the restart the game.